IbcAlpha/IBC/userguide.md

 initial login dialog.
 TWS will remember this language setting when you subsequently start it using IBC.

-Note that you do not need an IBKR account to try out IBC, as you can use the IBKR demo account (username `edemo`, password `demouser`).
+Note that you do not need an IBKR account to try out IBC, as you can use IBKR's Free Trial offer, for which there is a link at the top of the homepage on the website.

 ### Where to get IBC